wan0net/wan0net.github.io/content/posts/2024-01-13-homelab-history/index.md

   - Wifi 802.11 b/g
   - 1Gb Ethernet
 - 2 x Seagate 2TB External HDD
-_The aforementioned Acer Travelmate compared to the Asus eeePC_

 In great IT tradition, my first spelunk into homelabs was reusing equipment I no longer used daily.
 I was in my second year of university and had just bought a new Acer Netbook (I think it had Windows 7 on it).
 So my old Asus eeePC was turned into an Ubuntu Server NAS, with two external Seagate drives purchased from Harvey Norman for $99 in the NY sales (a deal at the time).
 I started playing with things like [XBMC, now Kodi](https://kodi.tv), and [znc](https://wiki.znc.in/ZNC), running them on the server and accessing them from my netbook.
 I learnt how to administer an actual server, trying to harden it, manage the storage appropriately, and backups (another 2 x 2TB of those Seagate drives as a continuous backup).